UnionOfRAD/lithium/CONTRIBUTING.md

 Thank you for your interest in contributing to lithium!
 This project is built by a thriving community of developers who value cutting-edge technology and concise, maintainable code.
 If you've found a bug, or have an idea for a feature, we encourage your participation in making lithium better.

-**Security vulnerabilities** are an especially sensitive class of bug and should be confidentially reported directly to security@--.me WEBSITE HOST--.
-Please do not disclose any details publicly.
-Also see the [full explanation](http://li3.me/development#security).
+**Security vulnerabilities** are an especially sensitive class of bug and should not be disclosed publicly.
+Please read the [full information](http://li3.me/development#security) on our website.

 Here's what you need to stick to in order to have the best chance of getting your code pushed to the core:
 * **Conceptual integrity**: code should conform to the goals of the framework